 Playing is so important for your best friend.
-Not only does it keep them young and energetic, some dog toys have been developed to calm anxious dogs through concentration and focus, and some to work their brains and stimulate learning and cognitive function.
+Not only does it keep them young and energetic, but some dog toys have been developed to calm anxious dogs through concentration and focus, while others work their brains and stimulate learning and cognitive function.
 And don’t forget the joy you will experience playing with your dog and his or her toys in a fun and interactive way.
-When they tug and growl a little and grab your arm with their little (or big) paws your heart will be jumping with glee every time.
+When they tug and growl a little, and grab your arm with their little (or big) paws, your heart will be jumping with glee every time.
 Dogs like to have a job, they love learning and doing!
 So there are many fun dog activities you can undertake with your best friend.

 There are so many amazing dog toys on the market and it all comes down to a few simple questions: